What is brand management—the objectives, approach, tools, and techniques?

 But while these things are there, there are also areas of strength that you can use to counter obvious threats.
 And there are opportunities that you can leverage to minimize the impact of your obvious weaknesses.

 Your SWOT analysis helps you get real and see clearly what the field of play looks like for your brand.
-It is a terrible thing to be fighting in a combat and not know anything about the opponent.
-And it’s a dangerous thing to be fighting in a combat when you don’t know or have any competitive edge to leverage.
+It is a terrible thing to be fighting in combat and not know anything about the opponent.
+And it’s a dangerous thing to be fighting in combat when you don’t know or have any competitive edge to leverage.
 These are the things a properly done SWOT analysis helps you uncover.

 Again, this is just another form of survey where you sit down with your team, draw the quadrant, get real with yourselves, and begin to write down items that fall within each category of the quadrant to draw rich insights and action plans.